-It’s important to remember that mobile homes and manufactured homes are not exactly the same thing.
-In general, a manufactured home is a mobile home built after 1976, when the U.S. Department of Housing and Urban Development established construction standards for them.
+Mobile homes and manufactured homes may seem similar, but there's a significant difference.
+The term "manufactured home" refers to a mobile home built after June 15, 1976.
+This is when the U.S. Department of Housing and Urban Development started regulating the construction standards for them.

 What are Florida's mobile home insurance requirements?

-It’s important to know that mobile home insurance policies exclude flood damage.
-If your mobile home is in a federally designated high-risk flood zone, your lender will likely require you to obtain a separate flood insurance policy.
-It’s worth considering flood insurance if you don't have a mortgage and/or you live outside of a high-risk flood zone.
+Flooding is a common occurrence in Florida.
+Unfortunately, flood damage is excluded from all mobile home insurance policies.
+If you financed your home and live in a federally designated high-risk flood zone, your lender will probably require you to purchase a separate flood insurance policy to protect its investment.
+Even if you don't have a mortgage, flood insurance is a good investment if you live in a high-risk area.

 How does mobile home insurance in Florida work?